 - Other than the paper (or electronic device) your poem is written on, you may not bring anything else to the stage: no props, no costumes, no musical accompaniment.
 You may sing or stomp or clap, but you can’t use anything else to assist you other than the mic.

-- You can now sign up for our slams in advance, which earns you free admission!
+- You can now sign up to judge our slams in advance, which earns you free admission!
 Sign-up is by email only from the event page on our schedule.
-We do also accept walk-in sign-ups, assuming there is room, but walk-ins will be charged the cover for the show.

-If you win, stick around for your ca$h prize, and make sure the host has your email address; that way you can be contacted later to come back for our Champion of Champions series.
+If you win, stick around for your prize, and make sure the host has your email address; that way you can be contacted later to come back for our invitational series.

 Still have questions?
 Get answers from our FAQ.